ReSpeak/SimpleBot/README.md

 address = "localhost"
 # The name of the bot
 name = "SimpleBot"
+# How many responses can be sent per second
+rate_limit = 2
 # The prefix for builtin commands
 prefix = "."